 State v.
 S.W., Harris County Criminal District Court

 More than five years after a deadly fire at our client's home, she was indicted for felony murder.
 Almost three years later we went to trial.
 In the interim the state had changed prosecutors, theories of the case, and based upon evidence rulings my co-counsel and I obtained pre-trial from the judge, strategy.
 Instead of trying to prove arson with forensic science, they tried to prove the accused lied about their escape from the home and therefore must've set the fire.
 It added to their burden and it may have cost them a conviction by a jury.
 After several weeks of trial and almost two dozen prosecution witnesses, we put on one – a leading national expert on fire investigations to explain that, as a matter of science, one couldn't conclude the fire was incendiary, and thereby arson.
 Moreover, the state's scene reconstruction contradicted photographic evidence and undermined their case.
 More than a few jurors doubted the state had proven their case and couldn't be persuaded otherwise; a mistrial was declared.
-Finally, the case was dismissed.
+Eventually, the case was dismissed.

 Don't Ask, Don't Tell (Aggravated Sexual Assault of a Child)